Joe1350/phase-1-project/README.md

 There is no installation.
 Project can be viewed at: https://joe1350.github.io/phase-1-project/

+This project was designed for chrome on desktop.
+Currently mobile viewing does not work properly.

 ## Visuals

 I'll try and add a gif here soon